Table of contents

 Did I Miss Any?

-As an avid reader, I’m always looking for new and better books to read.
-This, of course, is in-between my typical Sci-fi military book.
-But if you know of any books I didn’t mention above that I should consider, make sure to comment below.
+As an avid reader, I'm always looking for new and better books to read or listen to on Playster.
+This, of course, is in-between my typical Sci-fi military book or Lit-RPG.
+But if you know of any books I didn't mention above that I should consider, make sure to comment below.

 I'll check them out and update accordingly.